Jucedous/CS483-Course-Project/README.md

-# LKML Thread Analysis: Dynamics, Role Modeling, and Summarization (Tasks 1–3)
+# LKML Thread Analysis: Dynamics, Role Modeling, and Summarization

 This repository implements an end-to-end pipeline for analyzing Linux Kernel Mailing List (LKML) discussion threads.
 It is organized as three tasks built on top of a preprocessing stage that converts raw LKML JSON dumps into compact, analysis-friendly tables.